KITPraktomatTeam/Praktomat/README.md

     r-base

-  If youre going to use Praktomat to check Haskell submissions, you will also require the packages:
+  If you're going to use Praktomat to check Haskell submissions, you will also require the packages:

     ghc libghc-test-framework-dev libghc-test-framework-hunit-dev libghc-test-framework-quickcheck2-dev